airbytehq/airbyte/docs/integrations/destinations/databricks.md

 ## Overview

 This destination syncs data to Databricks cluster.
-Each stream is written to its own table.
+Each stream is written to its own [delta-table](https://delta.io/).

 This connector requires a JDBC driver to connect to Databricks cluster.
 By using the driver and the connector, you must agree to the [JDBC ODBC driver license](https://databricks.com/jdbc-odbc-driver-license).
 This means that you can only use this connector to connector third party applications to Apache Spark SQL within a Databricks offering using the ODBC and/or JDBC protocols.